jhyun0919/jhyun0919.github.io/_posts/Essay/2022-04-24-my thoughts on the relationship.md

 Some relationships are still with me, and some have already been broken and become a part of the past.
 Among them, the people I remember having a good relationship with were those who accepted me as I was.
 Furthermore, they helped me become that kind of person too.
 In particular, among the words I heard from them, the one that moved me the most was "**You are the person who makes my weakness a strength.**"

-Looking back, I think she was able to say those words to me because she first showed me who she was and hugged me as I was.
-Not because I was that kind of person.
+Looking back, I think she was able to say those words to me not because I was that kind of person but because she first showed me who she was and hugged me as I was.
 In my thought, I was not the person she described.
 However, her words led me to have an opportunity to become a mature person who cherished the relationship more.

 <p align="center">
 <a href="https://www.instagram.com/p/CcSR-7Pr--R/">